-Depending on the backup type, this command completely deletes the backup from its location, or allows you to choose whether you want to delete the backup completely or delete the backup box only.
-When you delete a backup box only, the backup files remain in the location and you will be able to add the backup to the list later.
-Note that if you delete a backup completely, the deletion cannot be undone.
+Depending on the backup type, this command completely deletes the backup from its location, or allows you to choose whether you want to delete the backup entirely (with all its files) or just remove it from the list.
+When you remove the backup from the displayed list, the backup files remain in the location and you will be able to add the backup to the list later.
+Note that if you delete a backup entirely, the deletion cannot be undone.
 When you delete a backup, its replica is deleted automatically together with it.
 You cannot delete a local backup and still save its replica.
 However, you can delete a replica alone and keep the local backup.